 Provided below are standard protocols that you may find useful for product applications.

-CD45R, also designated CD45 and PTPRC, is identified as a transmembrane glycoprotein, broadly expressed among hematopoietic cells.
-Multiple isoforms of CD45R are distributed throughout the immune system.
+CD45R, also designated CD45 and PTPRC, has been identified as a transmembrane glycoprotein, broadly expressed among hematopoietic cells.
+Multiple isoforms of CD45R are distributed throughout the immune system according to cell type.
 These isoforms arise because of alternative splicing of exons 4, 5, and 6.
 The corresponding protein domains are characterized by the binding of monoclonal antibodies specific for CD45RA (exon 4), CD45RB (exon 5), CD45RC (exon 6) and CD45RO (exons 4 to 6 spliced out).
 The variation in these isoforms is localized to the extracellular domain of CD45R, while the intracellular domain is conserved.
 CD45RB is expressed on mature B-lymphocytes and the majority of lymphomas and leukemias of B-cell origin.

 If you have used an Abgent product and would like to share how it has performed, please click on the "Submit Review" button and provide the requested information.
 Our staff will examine and post your review and contact you if needed.